tiagodavi/tiagodavi/README.md

 ## Hi there 👋
-Principal Software Engineer & Architect with 18+ years building software products and 6+ years in AI/ML.
-I specialize in the integration layer that unifies high-concurrency Elixir backends, Python AI/ML pipelines, and data engineering platforms into scalable, cost-efficient systems.
+Principal Software Engineer with 15+ years building software products and 6+ years in AI/ML.
+I specialize in the integration layer that unifies high-concurrency backends, AI/ML pipelines, and data engineering platforms into scalable and cost-efficient systems.
 Published Elixir author and open-source contributor to the Elixir ML ecosystem (NX & Scholar), with proven impact from startup to enterprise.

 Available exclusively for fully remote, worldwide positions.

 🔵 CAREER HIGHLIGHTS:

+- **Quality Control in the AI Era:** identify gaps and mismatches between intended behavior and implementation.
+- **Tech Leadership:** cross-team guidance toward sound technical decisions that align with business goals.
 - **97% latency cut:** reduced survey cloning from 16 hours to 30 minutes in Elixir/PostgreSQL.
 - **Sub-second analytics** over 75M+ data points (from a 35-second baseline) in Elixir/PostgreSQL.
 - **Production AI at scale:** designed and deployed a RAG + Vector Search + LLM system (semantic search, classification, clustering).
 - **Enterprise multi-tenancy:** architected physical data isolation on Databricks + Elixir for compliance.
 - **Real-time edge platform:** bidirectional sync between an Elixir cluster and 2,000+ embedded devices (Raspberry Pi, NVIDIA Jetson).
 - **Top 100 of 70,000+ developers** in Latin America at IBM Behind the Code - twice (2020 & 2021).
-- **Tech Mentor:** Guide engineering teams and developers toward sound technical decisions that align with business goals.

 ## What sets me apart?
 Business vision, I use tools and technology to deliver tangible value to the companies.